-Prior to working at V.O., Martin Klok was active as a research scientist in organic chemical and physical research.
-His research activities included functional molecular systems such as fuel cells and photo-active compounds for use in molecular nanotechnology, as well as the chemistry of food and health, and modification of brain function using small molecular compounds.
+Prior to working at V.O., Martin Klok was active as a research scientist in organic and physical chemistry.
+His research activities included functional molecular systems such as fuel cells and photo-active compounds for use in molecular nanotechnology, as well as the chemistry of food and health.

 As a patent attorney, Martin primarily focuses on the drafting of applications, arguing patentability, and litigation.
-He is a member of the V.O. litigation support team, and an active AIPPI member, with activities mainly in the field of pharmaceutical products.
+He is an active AIPPI member, with activities mainly in the field of pharmaceutical products.
 His direct experience with research and chemistry, in combination with his understanding of patent law, ensures efficient communication with both inventors, specialists and lawyers.
 Martin’s work is characterized by a thorough insight into the working of an invention, an eye for detail, and swift understanding of technical relevance, as well as by a social attitude.
-A particular focus of Martin’s work as a patent attorney is on functional molecular systems, pharmaceutical products, food and nutraceuticals.
+A particular focus of Martin’s work as a patent attorney is on pharmaceutical products, food and nutraceuticals.

 - Patent Attorney, V.O.
 (2011-present)